-Dogwood: A Journal of Poetry and Prose is an annual national literary journal seeking works from writers during its fall reading period of August 1-October 15 each year.
+Dogwood: A Journal of Poetry and Prose is an annual national literary journal seeking works from writers during its fall reading period each year.
 We publish fiction, poetry, and creative nonfiction of both contest winners and other writers in May of each year.
 The literary journal is produced by the faculty in the Department of English at Fairfield University, and Fairfield undergraduate students gain hands-on experience in helping to edit and produce the journal by taking EN 340: The World of Publishing or The World of Publishing II.

 Dogwood has published poets such as Elton Glaser, Allison Joseph, Virgil Suarez, and Joshua Mehigan, and fiction writers such as Eric Gabriel Lehman, Nalini Jones, Tom Hazuka, and Gina Ochsner.
 Judges for the competition have included former U.S. Poet Laureate Robert Pinsky, NEA Chairman Dana Gioia, and Oprah book club author A. Manette Ansay.
 Work from Dogwood has been selected for The Pushcart Prize Anthology and has been featured on Verse Daily.